-Vice President, Systems Pharmacology & Biomarkers, Immunology, Janssen Research & Development
+Vice President, Immunology Discovery, Janssen Research & Development, LLC

 More than two decades ago, our scientists pioneered the use of antibodies to tumor necrosis factor (TNF)-alpha to treat chronic, immune-mediated diseases.
 What followed was a long line of firsts in biotechnology, starting with the development and approval of the first anti-TNF-alpha treatment.
 We work to continue to achieve success in the discovery of new, promising biologic and oral therapeutics, as well as co-diagnostic solutions.
 As unmet patient needs persist, we look to these next-generation treatments to improve the standard of care.